AI-for-Education/redis-stack-server-ACI/README.md

 ## Introduction
-A system for automated deployment of a TLS-enabled Redis Stack server on an Azure Container Instance.
+A system for automated deployment of a TLS-enabled Redis Stack server with persistent storage on an Azure Container Instance.

 ## How to use
 Works on Windows or Linux (Mac OS not tested yet).